imperfectlink/KeyboardRenderKit/docs/source/optimization.rst

 .. image:: img/CompositorDenoise.jpg

 Both of these algorithms can be used in the viewport and final render by enabling them in the options.
 However, OID is faster when used in the compositor.
 In KRK the compositor set up is already created and all that is left to do is to enable nodes using the checkbox on the top left of the compositor panel.

+|

+For more information on denoising, visit the `Blender manual page on denoising. <https://docs.blender.org/manual/en/latest/render/cycles/optimizations/reducing_noise.html>`_